anyoptimization/pymoo/docs/source/interface/termination.md

 **tol**: What is the tolerance in the objective space on average.
 If the value is below this bound, we terminate.

-**n_last**: To make the criterion more robust, we consider the last $n$ generations and take the maximum.
-This considers the worst case in a window.
+**period**: To make the criterion more robust, we consider the last `period` generations and take the maximum.
+This considers the worst case in a sliding window.

 **n_max_gen**: As a fallback, the generation number can be used.
 For some problems, the termination criterion might not be reached; however, an upper bound for generations can be defined to stop in that case.

-**nth_gen**: Defines whenever the termination criterion is calculated by default, every 10th generation.
+**n_skip**: Defines how often the termination criterion is calculated (by default, every n_skip generations to reduce computational overhead).

 ```{code-cell} ipython3
 from pymoo.algorithms.moo.nsga2 import NSGA2